Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Bangkok’s BTS Skytrain is highly efficient.
 Combined with the MRT subway, buses, airport rail link, and other methods of transport, you can access many parts of the city without needing a car.

-Driving in Thailand can be challenging, and many expats choose to either rely on public transportation or hire a driver.
+Driving in Thailand can be challenging, and many expats rely on public transportation or hire a driver.

-The BTS Skytrain has over 65 stations with more constantly under construction – and it’s not even the only mass transit system in Bangkok.
+The BTS Skytrain system has over 65 stations and is still expanding.
+Plus, with an additional subway and bus line, it’s not even the only mass transit system in Bangkok

 Thailand is generally a safe country for expats to live in.
-In fact, Bangkok or Chiang Mai is on average safer than most large cities in the US and Europe.
+On average, Bangkok or Chiang Mai is safer than most large US and European cities.

-Violent crime rate in Thailand is especially low.
-Pickpocketing and scams do happen, but you’re very unlikely to get mugged or attacked.
+The violent crime rate in Thailand is low.
+Pickpocketing and scams happen, but you’re unlikely to get mugged or attacked in broad daylight.

-Following the simple rule of “don’t talk to random people” will help you avoid 90% of petty crime.
+Following the simple rule of “don’t talk to random people” who rush up to you on the street will also help you avoid 90% of petty crime.

-Like any country though, there are some areas that are safer than others.
+Like any country, though, some areas are safer than others.
 Expats should take precautions to avoid areas with high crime rates.
 Don’t go wandering down dark alleys in Khlong Toei at night.

 Healthcare in Thailand